Steakhouse Tomato Salad

 One of the classic steakhouse sides is a tomato salad of some sort.
-Usually (hopefully) a very simple one.
-Maybe to a fault.
+Like this recipe, the best ones are super simple, and really focus on perfect, ripe tomatoes.

 One of the classic steakhouse sides is a tomato salad of some sort.
 And the best ones are super simple, and really focus on perfect, ripe tomatoes.